Just as every person is different and every person has his own allergies, so too, the Jewish soul is ‘allergic’ to non-kosher foods.

 The Torah says: “Speak to the children of Israel and tell them: these are the animals that can be eaten…”

 As we can readily see, the Torah only commands the rules of Kashrut to the Jewish people.
 Non-Jews are completely entitled to enjoy whatever their heart’s desire: pig, lobster, horsemeat, octopus (a delicacy in Greece!), and much more.
 No problem whatsoever.

 But wait a sec!
 If the rules of Kashrut were given for health reasons, then they would have been given to all mankind!
 God loves all mankind!
 God wants all of his creations to be happy and healthy and to serve Him with strength and vigor!
 He doesn’t want any human being eating dangerous or unhealthy foods.
 As such, there must be a deeper reason for the laws of Kashrut.

 My interpretation: The laws of kashrut affect our soul.
-The Jewish soul is just different.
-Just like every person is different and every person has his own “allergies,” so too, the Jewish soul is “allergic” to these non-kosher foods.
+Just as every person is different and every person has his own “allergies,” so too, the Jewish soul is “allergic” to these non-kosher foods.
 They have a negative spiritual impact on the development of the Jewish soul and they impede the Jew’s mission in this world, to serve as “a light among the nations.”

 So if you’re Jewish: The Torah reading of Shemini is a good time to recommit yourselves to observing the laws of Kashrut.
 No, not because its healthier or tastier.
 And not because it’s the best diet out there.
 It’s simply the Jewish diet.